Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Results

 \subsubsection{Pt-thickness dependence}

-As a next step, we investigate the Pt layer thickness dependence of the $\bm{E}_{\bot}$, $\bm{M}_{\bot}$, and $\bm{M}_{\parallel}$ components of $\boldsymbol{\chi}^S$.
+Next, we investigate the Pt layer thickness dependence of the $\bm{E}_{\bot}$, $\bm{M}_{\bot}$, and $\bm{M}_{\parallel}$ components of $\boldsymbol{\chi}^S$.
 The number of Pt monolayers for our $n$Pt/$2Y$ systems is varied from $n=2$ (Pt thickness $\sim 0.38 $ nm) to $n=16$ (Pt thickness $\sim 3.08 $ nm).
 Figure \ref{fig:NPt2Y_thickness_study} shows the computed Pt-thickness dependence where each column of the figure focuses on one particular atomic monolayer, with, from left to right, the Pt monolayer at the Pt/$Y$ interface, the $Y$ monolayer at the Pt/$Y$ interface, and the $Y$ atomic monolayer at the $Y$/vacuum interface.
 Each row focuses on one particular component, namely, from top to bottom, the $\bm{E}_{\bot}$, $\bm{M}_{\bot}$, and $\bm{M}_{\parallel}$ components.
-The values of the tensor elements that give rise to the SOT, the $\bm{E}_{\bot}$ and $\bm{M}_{\bot}$ components, barely fluctuate beyond $n=8$ (Pt thickness $\geq 1.54 $ nm).
-Thus, {both the SHE-driven and SREE-driven induced spin polarizations} approach their maximum values already for relatively thin bilayers.
+The values of the tensor elements that give rise to the SOT, the $\bm{E}_{\bot}$ and $\bm{M}_{\bot}$ components, barely fluctuate beyond $n=8$ (Pt thickness $\geq 1.54 $ nm). {\blue Thus, both $\bm{\mathcal{T}}_\text{FL}$ and $\bm{\mathcal{T}}_\text{DL}$ approach their maximum values already for relatively thin Pt layers,} {\blue consistent with recent investigations \cite{Nguyen2016,Mahfouzi2020}.}

-For the $\bm{E}_{\bot}$ components, in the case of pure Pt ($n$Pt/$2$Pt), $\chi_{yx}^S$ tends to increase the closer we come to the last layer, which is typically what we would expect from a SHE-generated spin accumulation profile.
+For the $\bm{E}_{\bot}$ components, in the case of pure Pt ($n$Pt/$2$Pt), $\chi_{yx}^S$ tends to increase the closer we come to the last layer, which is typically what we would expect from a {\blue transport}-generated spin accumulation profile.
 When the two last layers are replaced by a magnetic element ($Y=$ Co or Ni) drastic changes occur.
-First, we observe that $\chi_{yx}^S$ is bigger for the $3d$ monolayer closer to the Pt layer than for the second $Y$ layer, which can be interpreted as loss of the Pt generated spin accumulation in the $Y$ layer.
+First, we observe that $\chi_{yx}^S$ is bigger for the $3d$ monolayer closer to the Pt layer than for the second $Y$ layer.
 Second, at a fixed position, $\chi_{yx}^S$ is bigger for $Y=$ Ni than $Y=$ Co.